yakosti/rapidnet/src/applications/firewall/README.md

 ### English

-Flow table entries only contain forwarding rules from trusted hosts trusted hosts means that src is from a trusted port, or src is trusted on switch
+If the flow table on the switch contains an entry between Source (via untrusted port) and destination (via trusted port), then in the past the source (via untrusted port) has received a packet from some trusted host (via trusted port) from Switch

 ### Logic

 ```
-forall Switch, Src, Uport, Dst, Tport,
+forall Switch, Src, SrcPort, Dst, DstPort,
   perFlowRule(Switch, Src, SrcPort, Dst, DstPort)
+  AND SrcPort = UNTRUSTED_PORT
+  AND DstPort = TRUSTED_PORT
   ->
-  exists Controller,
+  exists Host, HostPort,
+    pktReceived(Src, SrcPort, Host, HostPort, Switch),
-    SrcPort == TRUSTED_PORT
+    HostPort = TRUSTED_PORT
-    OR (DstPort == UNTRUSTED_PORT AND trustedControllerMemory(Controller, Switch, Src))
 ```

 ## Safety Invariant 3